concord-consortium/codap-plugin-api/README.md

 ## Deployment

-Production releases to S3 are based on the contents of the /dist folder and are built automatically by GitHub Actions for each branch pushed to GitHub and each merge into production.
+Production releases to S3 are based on the contents of the /dist folder and are built automatically by GitHub Actions for each branch and tag pushed to GitHub.

-Merges into production are deployed to http://starter-projects.concord.org.
+Branches are deployed to http://starter-projects.concord.org/branch/<name>.
+If the branch name starts or ends with a number this number is stripped off.

-Other branches are deployed to http://starter-projects.concord.org/branch/<name>.
+Tags are deployed to http://starter-projects.concord.org/version/<name>.

 To deploy a production release: